Xinoph/xinoph.github.io/_posts/2015-03-25-radiolandShaderDemo.md

 The "Vert PBR with Colored Shading" gives the artists more control over how light interacts with the model to create a more unique style.
 Here, the artists can tint the model based on how much light versus how much shadow it is receiving.
 For example, if there is a red light shining on the model, then the parts hit by the light would be tinted red and the parts that are in shadow could be tinted blue.

-As comparison, on the far right is Unity's standard shader with vertex colors added in.
+As comparison, on the far right is Unity's default "Standard" shader.

 <br>
 Check out <a href="http://radioland.github.io/">Radioland's website</a>!